wgomez9/Bedrock-Image-Generator-and-Editor-with-Prompt-Checker-and-Chatbot/Deployment, Architecture, and Best Practices Guide/How_to_Deploy.md

 - Create a user in the Cognito User Pool via the AWS Console

 8. **Access Application**
-- Connect to the CloudFront distribution URL using a Firefox browser
+- Connect to the CloudFront distribution URL using a Firefox browser (I found some issues with getting the editing image canvas to show on Chrome and other browsers.
+Consider deleting cookies or remvoing extensions that could stop the canvas from showing).
 - Log in with your Cognito user credentials

 ### Note